ReliSA/STePSEnHECs-PaCt/catalogue/facets/categories/Environment_and_Infrastructure.md

 [Home](../../../README.md) > [Catalogue](../../../Patterns_catalogue.md) > [Facets](../facets.md) > [Categories](categories.md) > Environment and Infrastructure
 # Category: Environment and Infrastructure

+Patterns dealing with obtaining, setting up, providing and/or using special facilities, infrastructure, tools, utilities, etc. in student projects.

 ## 0-9

 ## A